 WW2-era computer.
 Judging by the interface design, I'd say it's a PC.

 Isn't that Hellboy's gun??

 I never, ever get tired at looking at old packaging and old graphic design.

 You can just barely see here that somebody crossed out Stalin.
 I'd love to know who and when.
 (Take your pick as to why.)

 I adore these French postcards.
-Wow, imagine how Americans in 1944 would react to a postcard depicting a white woman addressing a black man (in the formal tense no less) and begging for a kiss.
+Wow, imagine how Americans in 1944 would react to a postcard depicting a white woman asking a black man for a kiss.